top of page

 If you are a child of God, you especially need to find a pausing place to listen to the voice of your loving Father.

-Stop and listen
+Stop and listen,

-to the news of His deliverance;
+to hear the news of His deliverance.

 Selah.